Fallen-Breath/PCRC/readme.md

 `time_recorded_limit_hour`: The limit of actual recording time.
 Every time it is reached, PCRC will restart.
 Default: `12`

 `delay_before_afk_second`: The time delay between every player leaving and PCRC pausing recording.
 Default: `15`

+`record_packets_when_afk`: If set to false, PCRC will ignore almost every incoming packets when PCRC pauses recording

 `upload_file`: If set to true, .mcpr file will be sent to [transfer.sh](transfer.sh) after finishing recording